raylsnetwork/Enygma/enygma_payments/protocol_description.md

 Counterparty knows their index $i$ and detects that a new publishing took place.
 Party $i$ downloads the bundle $$< i, id, Encapsulate(pk', s')>$$.
 Upon download, the entity decapsulates the published payload, obtains $s'$, calculates $id' = Hash(s')$ and checks if the obtained $id'$ matches the published $id$.
 If so, the party $i$ publishes a sign-off message and attests that the $id$ posted initially is correct and is ready to receive private transactions.

 ## 5 - Issuing Tokens
 There are two ways of issuing tokens.
-The issuer can mint tokens in a transparent manner and everyone in the system can see the underlying amounts.
-Alternatively, the issuer can mint tokens that are shielded from the start.
-We describe both approaches below.

-There are two minting flows for the issuer is able to mint funds on the underlying smart contract.
 The issuer can either mint a commitment with the random factor set to zero which publicly discloses the minted amount or, alternatively, act as a participant in the network and mint a shielded balance in the form of Pedersen commitment where the random factor is derived from the shared secret between the issuer and the receiver of funds.
+This specific mechanism to generate the random factor ensures that the issuer can mint a specific amount and the recipient can detect the minted amount.

 ```mermaid
 ---